bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/syllabus.md

 time, working with your group.
 Myself and the LAs will be around to work with the groups, facilitate discussions and answer questions.

-Labs are not graded. however it is important that you strive to understand all problems as they are designed to extend the lectures.
-It is your responsibility to complete the lab problems and get your questions answered.
-We will ocasionally go over solutions as a class and if you find that useful (or not) be sure to let me know how you feel so that we can adjust.
+Labs are not graded and their goal is to help you learn.
+It is important that you strive to work through all problems, formulate questions, check yoru notes,  discuss  with your group, the LAs and the instructor, and get your questions answered.
+We will ocasionally go over solutions to some lab problems as a class and if you find that useful (or not) be sure to let me know how you feel so that we can adjust.